How to make a request for an alternative format

 If there are problems using the DSS Online Accommodation system, please contact us at 907-786-4530 or email to firstname.lastname@example.org, with the subject line "AFM question".

-Many students with disabilities encounter barriers with traditional print materials.
-Textbooks, class handouts, and other materials may not be usable in their original form and thus need to be provided in alternate formats as an academic accommodation.
-Students seeking alternate format texts must present documentation that clearly supports the need for the request.
+Many students with disabilities encounter barriers with traditional printed materials.
+Textbooks, class handouts and other materials may not be usable in their original form and thus need to be provided in alternate formats as an academic accommodation.
+Students seeking alternate format materials must present documentation that clearly supports the need for the request.

 Steps taken by DSS to provide alternate format materials often include:

 Electronic text can take many forms.
 Word documents, text files, image files, sound files, webpages, all are electronic formats.
 As such, they can be accessed with adaptive software.
-It is possible to magnify diagrams and small print, search documents and embed notes, have material printed out in large format, converted to Braille, or have words read out loud.
+It is possible to magnify diagrams and small print, search documents and embed notes, have material printed out in large format, sent out for conversion to Braille, or have words read out loud.

 Creating Electronic Text

 At DSS, when materials are not available in an accessible format, we may use an in-house production system.
-Students who are using digital materials that have been created in-house are required to sign an agreement form indicating they understand their rights and responsibilities as related to copyright law.
+Students who are using digital materials that have been created in-house are required to sign an agreement form with the DSS office indicating they understand their rights and responsibilities as related to copyright law.

 The process often involves the following steps:

-2) Image files can be loaded into an Optical Character Recognition (OCR) program that recognizes the characters and turns pictures of words into text that can be edited, reformatted, translated, or read out loud.
+2) Image files can be loaded into an Optical Character Recognition (OCR) program that recognizes the characters and turns PDF files into text that can be read out loud.